 Questions like these involve some famous people: Pasteur, Bechamp, Koch, Bernard, Carnegie, Rockefeller, Fleming, all of whom we’ll mention.
 But before we launch off into all that, let’s turn back the clock for a moment and go back to 1350 A.D.
 Place: the European continent.

 In less than two years’ time, the

-wiped out half the population of Europe.
+wiped out much of the population of Europe.
 Fleas bit rats and then bit man, but no one knew it.
-An estimated 25 million people died.
+Millions of people died.
 Some individual cities had a mortality as high as 90%.
 Bodies were piled into carts and dragged away to be burned in common graves.
 It was a most grotesque way to die: bleeding and screaming and having one’s organs liquefy.
 From infection to death took perhaps one week.
 Prior to that outbreak, bubonic plague had been absent for nearly 1000 years.
 Scholars of the day attributed the cause of the plague to evil spirits, divine retribution, etc. All this time, even up to the present, other scientists have been asking the question: why did some die and some survive?
 What made the difference?
 Today we know the answer.

 Go forward now a few centuries to France in the 1870s.
 Three scientists were conducting experiments in the area of chemistry, particularly having to do with fermentation, yeast, and the new discovery of little organisms called bacteria.
 All were involved in similar research but there was much competition and “borrowing” of discoveries, always with the undercurrent of politics and influence, as usual.
 The men were Louis Pasteur, Antoine Bechamp, and Robert Koch, a German.
 These individuals were not colleagues, but worked independently.
 Each one knew that he was onto a whole new area of human discovery, and the race was on to influence the medical world.